top of page

 • Fill your growing bag with enough tap water to cover your block and store your block in the fridge for 12-24 hours.

-• Drain away excess water, replace the paper clips and resume from step 4.
+• Drain away excess water, clip the top of the bag closed again, and resume from step 4.

 Step 8: What to do with your kit when it stops producing mushrooms